mmfrenkel/cs6111-project3/README.md

     2.1.1 of Agrawal and Srikant (1994) and instead use a simpler approach of comparing elements within each transaction with the candidate itemset contents.
 Only candidate k-itemsets that reach the support threshold are kept around to serve as the "seed" for the next itemset iteration.
- * Through each iteration, a dictionary mapping larget itemsets to count in the database is updated.
-This allows the support for each large itemset to be stored for the next step of data processing.
+3. Through each iteration, a dictionary mapping larget itemsets to count in the database is updated.
+This allows the support for each large itemset to be stored for the next step of data processing, the generation of assocation rules.
- * Once there are no more large itemsets to consider, the algorithm stops and all large itemsets
+4. Once there are no more large itemsets to consider, the loop stops and all large itemsets are returned.

-Once the large itemsets are generated and returned back to the cli layer to be printed to the user, the program once again calls upon the `DataMiner` class to find the high confidence rules.
-The function builds all possible association rules that have exactly one item on the right side and with at least one item on the left side, where the right-side item does not appear on the left side.
+Once the large itemsets are generated and returned back to the cli layer to be printed to the user, the cli layer once again calls upon the `DataMiner` class to find the "high confidence" rules.
+The `DataMiner` builds all possible association rules that have exactly one item on the right side and at least one item on the left side, where the right-side item does not appear on the left side.
-Only association rules with confidence about `min_conf` are considered "high-confidence rules" and returned to the cli layer.
+Only association rules with confidence above `min_conf` are considered "high-confidence" and returned to the cli layer.

 The cli layer, upon receiving the final results from the `DataMiner`, prints out the results to the user.